Rugby World Cup 2011

 The Rugby World Cup app was made available for the tournament held in New Zealand in 2011.

 The Windows phone application was commissioned alongside most other major mobile platforms including iOS, Android and Blackberry.
-A central set of apis was provided for all applications and the user experience was to be optimised for a native experience on each platform.
+A central set of APIs was used across all the platforms and the user experience optimised for a native experience on each platform.

 A great deal of focus initially was around the user experience strategy, in particular ensuring the application on Windows Phone was consistent with the Metro UX design guidelines and language.
 Based on this, we produced a full set of wireframes and conceptual designs which took us through into production.